NexiloDev/Lugormod-v3/docs/entities/target-entities.md

 ### Keys:

 ```
+customskill                 - The name of the skill to check. (see lmd_customskill for details)
+customskillcompare          - Comparison type. -1 for direct compare (use this for text), 0 for greater or equal to, 1 for less than.
+                              (default 0)
+customskillvalue            - The value to compare to.
+property                    - The property to check to fire this entity.
+profession                  - A bitmask of professions.
+Values: 1 - Jedi, 2 - Merc, 4 - Tech.
+level                       - Minimum player level.
+maxlevel                    - Maximum player level.
+adminlevel                  - Minimum admin level.
+playerflags                 - A bitmask of flags set by the lmd_playerflag entity.
 targetname                  - make the trigger target this value for the entity to be used.
 ModifyPowers                - Dot (`.`) separated list of Force power assignments in the format powernamelevel.
                               For example `push3.lightning1` will set Force Push to level 3 and Lightning to level 1.